canonical/snapcraft/docs/snapcraft-syntax.md

    A set of keys representing service names with values as defined by the [Snappy packaging spec](https://developer.ubuntu.com/snappy/guides/packaging-format-apps/).
  * `binaries` (yaml subsection)
-   A set of keys representing service names with values as defined by the [Snappy packaging spec](https://developer.ubuntu.com/snappy/guides/packaging-format-apps/).
+   A set of keys representing binary names with values as defined by the [Snappy packaging spec](https://developer.ubuntu.com/snappy/guides/packaging-format-apps/).
  * `icon` (string)
    Path to the icon that will be used for the snap